Think it’s impossible to find profitable freelance writing niches in 2021?

-And pitching businesses, or proactively seeking writing jobs, will pay more than passively responding to content mills and job board ads.
+And pitching businesses, or proactively seeking writing projects, will pay more than passively responding to content mills and job board ads.

 What Makes a Freelance Writing Niche Profitable?

 Profitable niches can come and go.
 Depending on what happens in the world, trends can shift at any time.
-Formerly profitable industries can be crippled overnight, as we’re currently experiencing due to COVID-19.
+Formerly profitable industries can be crippled overnight, as we’ve seen with COVID-19.

-Focus on these three key concepts that determine the profitability of a niche:
+Focus on these three key concepts that determine the profitability of a potential niche: